demianrenzulli/web-almanac-queries-pwa/README.md

 -   **sw-properties-by-url-detail.sql:** Lists URLs with their corresponding service worker properties.
 -   **sw-properties-by-url-quantity.sql:** Lists URLs with the number of times each service worker event is used.

+#### SW install events

+-   **sw-install-events-frequency.sql:** Number of URLs that use each install event.
+-   **sw-sw-install-events-by-url-detail.sql:** Lists URLs with their corresponding install events.
+-   **sw-sw-install-events-by-url-quantity.sql:** Lists URLs with the number of times each install event is used.

  #### Workbox

  ##### Workbox methods